 (the dark theme).
 If your app has only one activity, you can configure

-a theme at the application level.
+a theme at the activity level.
 If your app has multiple activities,

 you can configure a theme at the application level so that it uses the